kreuzter/periodicBladeMesh/README.md

 It should be noted, that if in current implementation `n layers in z` is ignored when creating boundary layer mesh on side walls.
 Number of cells in z direction is reported.

+To obtain purely planar mesh run with flag `-planar`.

 ## Test cases:

 ### [SPLEEN](https://doi.org/10.5281/zenodo.7264761) turbine blade